Topic Areas: Speech Sound Disorders in Children

 • Prevention of speech sound disorders in children

-• Identification, assessment, and treatment of speech sound disorders in specific populations of children
+• Identification, assessment, differential diagnosis, and treatment of speech sound disorders in pediatric populations

-• Phonological awareness and literacy in relation to speech sound disorders in children
+• Phonological awareness and literacy in relation to speech sound development in children

-• The impact of service delivery setting on the provision of therapy for children with speech sound disorders with normal hearing
+• The impact of service delivery setting on the provision of services for speech development

-• Policy, regulatory and program administration issues specific to speech sound disorders in children
+• Policy, regulatory, and program administration issues specific to speech sound development in

-• The role of SLPAs in the provision of services for children with SSDs – scope of practice
+• The role of SLPAs in the provision of services for children with speech sound disorders/development—scope of practice

 Related Topics